-President Lyndon Baines Johnson was famous for his ability to coerce members of Congress into supporting his legislation.
-LBJ’s combination of charm, persuasion, and sheer intimidation came to be known as the “Johnson treatment.”
+President Lyndon B. Johnson’s combination of charm, persuasion, and sheer intimidation came to be known as the “Johnson treatment.”

-Congressman Richard Bolling, who experienced the Johnson treatment himself, described Johnson as a man with no natural boundaries, who didn’t hesitate to be rough and even animalistic when it could help him.
-Bolling said, “I wouldn’t say Johnson was vulgar — he was barnyard.”
-Johnson had no sense of personal space and treated conversation as a creepy hands-on affair.
-Miller learned from Washington Post editor Ben Bradlee that, “You really felt as if a St. Bernard had licked your face for an hour, had pawed you all over.”
+Rep. Richard Bolling, who experienced the Johnson treatment himself, described Johnson as a man with no natural boundaries, who didn’t hesitate to be rough and even animalistic when it could help him.

 New York Times reporter Tom Wicker wrote, years after the fact, about his own experiences with the Johnson treatment, during the years that he spent covering the White House for the Times.
 Wicker described a time when he was called into LBJ’s office after writing something unfavorable.
 The president was having his hair cut and stared Wicker down: